 5 tips and tricks to get the most out of a teeny tiny bathroom

-Compact bathrooms are a common feature of British homes, as many of our homes were built before indoor bathrooms existed, meaning they were later additions usually made by converting part of a bedroom or other room into one.
-There’s also the fact that the size of our homes in general is on the petite side when compared to properties in other countries ergo meaning so are our bathrooms.
+Compact bathrooms are a common feature of British homes as many of our homes were built before indoor bathrooms existed.
+For this reason they were added later, usually by converting part of a bedroom or other room into a bathroom.
+Moreover, the size of our homes in general is on the petite side when compared to properties in other countries, and as a consequence so are our bathrooms.

-Now, of course many of us would like love to have a sprawling spa-like bathroom complete with a colossal oval bathtub and maybe a sofa or two to read at while it runs.
-But if that’s not a possibility just what can you do to get the very most out of a teeny tiny bathroom?
+Now, of course many of us would love to have a sprawling spa-like bathroom complete with a colossal oval bathtub and maybe a sofa or two to read at while the water runs.
+But if that’s not a possibility, what can you do to get the very most out of a teeny tiny bathroom?
 Check out these tips and tricks.

 1. Go for short projection fittings

-Most bathroom fitting manufacturers create short projection toilets and basins for those living with smaller bathrooms, and although it may not seem like it when you view them in store or online, they can make a considerable difference to how spacious the room feels.
+Most bathroom fitting manufacturers create short projection toilets and basins for those living with smaller bathrooms.
+Although it may not seem like it when you view them in store or online, they can make a considerable difference to how spacious the room feels.

 2. Be clever with your storage